KxSystems/kx-vscode/README.md

 ### Edit Insights connection

-When you select to edit an **Insights** connection, you can edit the following properties:
+When editing a **Insights** connection, you can edit the following properties:

 | Property               | Description                                                                                                                                                                                                                          |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |